StuPro-TOSCAna/TOSCAna/docs/dev/cli/cli-commands.md

 | `transformation download -c <csarname> -p <platformname>` or `transformation download -t <csarname/platformname>` | downloads the specific Transformation Artifact |
 | `transformation delete -c <csarname> -p <platformname>` or `transformation delete -t <csarname/platformname>` | deletes the specific Transformation from the Transformator |

+## Known Issues
+- some Exceptions after wrong  CLI inputs are not caught and displayed (options not supplied where it's needed)
+- setting inputs with spaces does not work
+- after setting inputs, the list of inputs that need to be set does not update
+- after setting all required inputs and trying to start the transformation again, Error 400 Transformation already exists occurs

 ## Example Usage
 ![Class Diagram](img/example_usage.png)

 ***Note:*** Example usage of the CLI for Platform Information

 ## Change API Endpoint